-• Recognize that observed differences in women's and men's lives are influenced by societal forces; that is, the social construction of gender in everyday lives.

-- Understand the ways in which women's and men's life experiences vary by race, ethnicity, social class, sexual identity, and age - Explore the ways in which gender is built into social institutions such as the family, the economy, education, religion, science, government and politics, the criminal justice system, and the mass media. - Examine the ways in which gender, along with race, ethnicity, and social class, can shape the distribution of resources, power, and privilege. - 2.
+- Recognize that observed differences in people's lives are influenced by societal forces; that is, the social construction of gender in everyday lives. - Understand the ways in which people's life experiences vary by race, ethnicity, social class, sexual identity, and age - Explore the ways in which gender is built into social institutions such as the family, the economy, education, religion, science, government and politics, the criminal justice system, and the mass media. - Examine the ways in which gender, along with race, ethnicity, and social class, can shape the distribution of resources, power, and privilege. - 2.
 TECHNOLOGY RESOURCES: For issues with technical difficulties for Canvas, please contact the UF Help Desk, not me.
-Here's the help desk contact info: http://helpdesk.ufl.edu · (352) 392-HELP (4357) Walkin: HUB 132 Any requests for make-ups due to technical issues should be accompanied by the ticket number received from the Help Desk when the problem was reported to them.
+Here's the help desk contact info: http://helpdesk.ufl.edu · (352) 392-HELP (4357) Walk-in: HUB 132 Any requests for make-ups due to technical issues should be accompanied by the ticket number received from the Help Desk when the problem was reported to them.
 The ticket number will document the time and date of the problem.
 You should e-mail me within 24 hours of the technical difficulty if you wish to request a make- up or extension. - 3.
 REQUIREMENTS, ASSIGNMENTS, AND ASSESSMENTS: A careful reading of the textbook is essential for success in this course.
 All of the assessments are based on your understanding of the material presented in the text.
 Class will be structured around readings from the text and other outside sources.
 We will structure our discussions around a sociological perspective, and students are expected to participate in a mature and responsible manner and respect the rights of others and their opinions. - 4.
 ESTABLISHING A QUALITY LEARNING ENVIRONMENT: People learn best when they are encouraged to ask questions and express their diverse opinions on course content, which may include images, texts, data, and theories from across the disciplines.
 This is especially true in courses that deal with provocative or contemporary issues.
 In this class, Social Perspectives on Gender and Sexuality, students will encounter concepts of race, color, sex, and/or national origin.
 We teach these important issues because understanding them is essential for anyone who seeks to make economic, cultural, and societal contributions to today's complex world.
 With this in mind, we do not limit access to, or classroom discussion of, facts, ideas, and opinions-including those that some may find uncomfortable, unwelcome, disagreeable, or even offensive.
 In response to challenging material, students and instructors are encouraged to ask honest questions and thoughtfully engage one another's ideas.
 But hostility, disruptive and disrespectful behavior, and provocation for provocation's sake have no place in a classroom; reasonable people disagree reasonably.
 These guidelines can help instructors and students as they work together to fulfill the mission of the University of Florida, which includes the exploration of intellectual boundaries, the creation of new knowledge, and the pursuit of new ideas.

 If students have concerns about classroom issues, disagreements, or grades, your first point of contact is me, your instructor.
 Please see my contact information at the top of this syllabus and on Canvas.
 I am always available and open to discuss concerns.
-If the problem cannot be resolved, we will email the next departmental contact: this may be the departmental course coordinator or the department chair.
-Their contact information can be found on the program's website at https://wst.ufl.edu/ Email to the departmental contact should include a clear description of your concern and any supporting documents.